TomHarrop/borg_systemd/README.rst

 Installation
 ------------

-1. Install the borg_slurm wrapper:
+1. Install the borg_systemd wrapper:
    ``pip3 install git+git://github.com/tomharrop/borg_systemd.git``
-2. Copy the example systemd service and replace the paths in ``ExecStart`` with the virtualenv where borg_slurm is installed and the config file
+2. Copy the example systemd service and replace the paths in ``ExecStart`` with the virtualenv where borg_systemd is installed and the config file
    ``cp config/borg-systemd.service.example config/borg-systemd.service``
 3. Install the systemd service and timer